 - Regular Show introduced Thomas as the Park's newest intern in an episode where the Park was being turned into a new interstate as a revenge plot by Garrett Bobby Ferguson Jr. because Mordecai and Rigby were responsible for his father's death.

-- In the Bugs Bunny cartoon "No Parking Hare", Bugs has to battle a construction foreman building a freeway where his burrow is.
+- The cartoon "No Parking Hare", Bugs has to battle a construction foreman building a freeway where his burrow is.
 In the end, the freeway is built around Bugs' home.

 - "Homeless Hare" has a similar plot, this one involving a skyscraper.